dooboolab-community/dooboo-native-ts/README.md

 };
 ```

-> using consistent theme(ThemeType.LIGHT as default) explicitly is encouraged in testing for avoiding unexpected snapshot test errors
+> using consistent theme('light') explicitly is encouraged in testing for avoiding unexpected snapshot test errors

 ### Localization